zephyrproject-rtos/zephyr/doc/collaboration/documentation/images.rst

 understanding they gain from the graphics helps them understand the text.

-Follow these guidelines when creating graphics for the |project|:
+Follow these guidelines when creating graphics for the Zephyr Project:

 * Captions.
 Include a caption to explain or describe what the graphic illustrates or to use as a navigational tool when referring to the